SS Arizona: Spanish–American War service

-On January 24, 1902, the ship transported part it the 22nd Infantry home to the States from the Philippine–American War and Moro Rebellion, arriving in San Francisco on February 25.
+On January 24, 1902, the ship transported part of the 22nd Infantry home to the States from the Philippine–American War and Moro Rebellion, arriving in San Francisco on February 25.
 It sailed with the USAT Rosecrans.

 In 1902, she was acquired by the US Navy for use as a receiving ship at the Brooklyn Navy Yard and commissioned as USS Hancock.
 She served as a troopship in the First World War and continued in various duties until she was sold for scrapping in May 1926.